Simonhong111/ard-product-libraries/README.md

   * Changes were required for the ARD metadata start_date, end_date, and descriptions.
 If they are not set to fill, and they are not specified in the metadata itself, then they will be written out as empty strings.
-    Given that these are optional elements in the ARD XML file, then should not be written if valid values were not specified.
+    Given that these are optional elements in the ARD XML file, they should not be written if valid values were not specified.
 Thus the default should be a fill value and therefore the element is not written.
   * Also updated the version number since the version for 1.3.0 was not